The Story

 St. Nilus told Monk Ekhmalotos he wanted a path made to his cave so that monks could go there to pray.
 He also wanted the Liturgy to be served in the cave church he himself had built.

 When the Fathers heard this, they wished to build a new church in honor of St. Nilus.
-As they were digging the foundation, they found the saint's grave.
+As they were digging the foundation, they found the Saint's grave.
 From his relics an ineffable fragrance came forth.
 This took place on May 7, 1815.

 Then the monks informed the Fathers of the Great Lavra of their discovery.
-They came and transferred the relics to the Lavra, leaving only a portion of the saint's jaw at the cave to be venerated by those who came there.
+They came and transferred the relics to the Lavra, leaving only a portion of the Saint's jaw at the cave to be venerated by those who came there.

-At the request of certain monks from Kafsokalyvia, Monk Ekhmalotos wrote down the appearances of the Saint, and later St. Nilus told him to write down his words in full.
+At the request of certain monks from Kavsokalyvia, Monk Ekhmalotos wrote down the appearances of the Saint, and later St. Nilus told him to write down his words in full.
 Because he was barely literate he dictated the story and prophecies to a Hieromonk Gerasimos from Constantinople, who recorded it word for word.

 The Saint counseled that those who sought shelter on the Holy Mountain should never become despondent nor lose hope in the protection of the Mother of God.
 The monks should not abandon Athos until the day the Iveron icon of the Theotokos departs, but remain there in repentance, silence, humility, obedience, and especially chastity, hoping always in their salvation.